FlashpointProject/fpclib/doc/source/advanced.rst

     urls = [('https://www.newgrounds.com/portal/view/218014', {'title': 'Interactive Buddy'}), ('https://www.newgrounds.com/portal/view/59593', {'title': 'Alien Hominid'})] fpclib.curate(urls, fpclib.Curation, True)

-The :func:`curate()` function offers options to save curations in folders based on their titles instead of their ids, save progress in the case of a error, and ignore errors and return them at the end of the function.
+The :func:`curate()` function also offers the options to save curations in folders based on their titles instead of their ids, save progress in the case of a error, and ignore errors and return them at the end of the function.
 Click on the function to figure out more about the things you can do with it.

 Parsing Websites for Metadata
 -----------------------------

-Manually typing in the metadata for every function is tedious, and to deal with that, you can use the :func:`curate()` function and extend the :class:`Curation` class to parse the webpage at each source url.
+Manually typing in the metadata for every curation into each call to :func:`Curation.set_meta()` is tedious, and to deal with that, you can use the :func:`curate()` function and extend the :class:`Curation` class to parse the webpage at each source url.

 Check out the code below, which takes full advantage of this fact::